This week on ‘An Interview with WiseOceans’ we spoke with Jessica Haines from Manta Trust

 Stick at it.
 No matter how many jobs you apply for even if it feels like hundreds, you only need one to reply and give you a chance of employment.
 Don’t be defeated if you don’t receive replies, something will work out eventually.

 Becoming a dive instructor was not something I ever considered as a career, but I wouldn’t be where I am without it.
 Sometimes Marine Biologist jobs come in short term contracts, but instructors are constantly needed around the world, every day there are job openings.
 Every Marine Biologist position I have had is because I was working in that particular country as a Dive Instructor temporarily.

 Manta Rays of course.
-I only saw my first manta ray when I moved to the Maldives, and that initial sighting of something so large yet so graceful underwater is a feeling that never goes away, even two years later.
-I love their curiosity towards humans which make for amazing encounters, I love learning about their ways, habits and determining each one’s personality the more I get to know them (I definitely have favourites!)
+I only saw my first manta ray when I moved to the Maldives.
+That initial sighting of something so large yet so graceful underwater is a feeling that never goes away, even two years later.
+I love their curiosity towards humans which make for amazing encounters.
+I love learning about their ways, habits and determining each one’s personality the more I get to know them (I definitely have favourites!)

 10. What is your most unforgettable moment in the sea?

 The first time I saw a cyclone feeding manta rays.
 From having worked in an atoll where the manta rays tend to clean rather than feed, I was not used to seeing them in particularly large numbers.
 The first time I saw more than 100 manta rays coming up from the deep in a huge feeding frenzy my breath was taken away.
 I forgot all about the fact I should be getting belly IDs.
 I just watched the madness unfold!
 What was even more amazing was it was only me and my colleague in the water.
 100+ mantas to 2 snorkellers is not something you come across often!